xinehc/args_oap/README.md

 + We updated the SARG database and the corresponding structure file to version 3.0 ([SARG v3.0-M](https://smile.hku.hk/pipeline/#/Indexing/download)) .
 + We dropped bbmap and usearch from the pipeline, now args_oap support both linux and osx.
 + We modified the 16s estimation process by changing minimap2 to bwa + blastn, as minimap2 does not work well for reads that are super short (e.g. below 100 bp, see [https://github.com/lh3/minimap2/issues/363#issuecomment-473387994](https://github.com/lh3/minimap2/issues/363#issuecomment-473387994))
-+ We fixed the version of diamond to 0.9.24, as the latest version of diamond (2.0.15) will gives ~10% more hits of USCMGs and ARGs.
++ We fixed the version of diamond to 0.9.24 (and python to 3.7.\*), as the latest version of diamond (2.0.15) will gives ~10% more hits of USCMGs and ARGs.
 The sensitivity of the newer version of diamond is under evaluation.
 We hope to remove this constrain in future updates.
 + Fixed some bugs.

 ## Installation